 gNewSense metad uses the fbdev driver without support for resolution change or 2D acceleration.
 Parabola uses the siliconmotion driver with unoptimal support for these features (fbdev is available).
 Newer X server releases make XAA slower (this is very noticeable when using KDE), while EXA hangs the machine (not a new issue), so fbdev might be faster now.
 There are legendary drivers with xrandr support, I never used them.

-Gentoo has patches making full-screen low quality YouTube videos playable (used WatchVideo for this), this probably could be ported to other distros.
+Gentoo has patches making full-screen low quality YouTube videos playable (I used WatchVideo for this), they probably could be ported to other distros.
 There are ongoing discussions on a new SiliconMotion video driver on the X.Org development list, maybe this driver will improve this situation (it has xrandr support).

 The VGA output has low colour quality, although I haven’t used such outputs on other machines for a longer time, when all my other machines can use DVI-D. The documentation of the chip claims dual head support at 16 bpp, I never used it successfully.